 Our overriding aim is to provide learners with a range of planned, relevant, engaging, challenging and personalised learning experiences so that they become: Successful learners, Confident individuals and Responsible Citizens ...
 Ready for Life!

-We believe that successful learning requires a range of information to build a full picture of our learners and the following aspects should be considered:
+We believe that successful learning requires gathering of information to build a full picture of our learners, when doing so, the following aspects should be considered:

 Marking